-which is deduced from (\ref{Q1compute298jd32}).
-Notice that in (\ref{EquR2QsaveMem83s3d}), only column $i$ in the upper triangular part of ${\bf{R}}_i$ is utilized to compute ${\bf{Q}}_i$, while the entire matrix ${\bf{R}}_i$ is covered with ${\bf{Q}}_i$.
+which follows directly from (\ref{Q1compute298jd32}).
+It is worth noting that, in (\ref{EquR2QsaveMem83s3d}), only column $i$ in the upper triangular part of ${\bf{R}}_i$ is required to compute ${\bf{Q}}_i$, whereas the entire ${\bf{R}}_i$ is overwritten by ${\bf{Q}}_i$.

-Since ${{\bf{H}}_{M}}$ is also unwanted in the \textsl{recursion} phase, we cover ${{\bf{H}}_{M}}$ with ${{\bf{R}}_{M}}$ in the \textsl{initialization} phase to save memories.
-Actually, we choose the implementation which covers the upper triangular part of a square submatrix in
+During the \textsl{initialization} phase, the memory occupied by ${{\bf{H}}_{M}}$ is reused to store ${{\bf{R}}_{M}}$, since ${{\bf{H}}_{M}}$ is no longer required in the \textsl{recursion} phase.
+Specifically, we employ an implementation that overwrites the upper triangular part of a square submatrix of